awslabs/aws-well-architected-labs/content/Reliability/100_Labs/100_Deploy_CloudFormation/3_explore_webapp.md

     * **C** - Elastic Load Balancing (ELB) is used here.
 An Application Load Balancer receives each request and distributes it among the available EC2 server instances across Availability Zones.
         * The requests are stateless, and therefore can be routed to any of the available EC2 instances
     * **D** - The EC2 instances are in an [Amazon EC2 Auto Scaling Group](http://aws.amazon.com/ec2/autoscaling).
 This Auto Scaling Group was configured to maintain three instances, therefore if one instance is detected as _unhealthy_ it will be replaced to maintain three _healthy_ instances.
-        * AWS Auto Scaling can also be configured to scale up/down dynamically in response to workload consitions such as CPU utilization or request count.
+        * AWS Auto Scaling can also be configured to scale up/down dynamically in response to workload considerations such as CPU utilization or request count.

 |Well-Architected for Reliability: Best practices|
 |:--|